arangodb/docs-hugo/site/content/3.13/release-notes/version-3.12/incompatible-changes-in-3-12.md

-- You either use ArangoDB version 3.11.10 (non-hotfix) or 3.12.0, or you use a 3.11 version from 3.11.10-1 onward respectively 3.12.1 or any later version together with the `--honor-nsswitch` startup option.
+- You either use ArangoDB version 3.11.10 (non-hotfix) or 3.12.0, or you use a 3.11 version from 3.11.10-1 onward respectively 3.12.1 or any later version with the `--honor-nsswitch` startup option enabled.
 - You use an ArangoDB package on bare metal (not a Docker container)
 - Your operating system uses glibc (like Ubuntu, Debian, RedHat, Centos, or most other Linux distributions, but not Alpine for instance)